USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 7. Push complete branch to remote fork.
 8. Submit a pull request to merge branch on fork to ??

-Projects don't have to follow this example verbatim, but this at least gives a general overview of the process.
+Project contributions don't have to follow this example verbatim, but this at least gives a general overview of the process.
 Some details related to this life- cycle will be described in the following sections.

-Code level requirements are described in chapter 5.

 Fork CMAQ-Release Code
 ===============================